One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

 Learn Jazz Standards – Sight Reading

-Jamming with other Jazz musicians means learning tunes ahead of time, but it also means being able to read tunes in a jam session or on a gig.
+Jamming with other musicians means learning tunes ahead of time, but it also means being able to read tunes in the moment.

-There’s nothing more stressful than having a chart dropped in front of you on the bandstand and you’re sight-reading chops aren’t up to par.
+There’s nothing more stressful than having a chart dropped in front of you and your sight-reading chops aren’t up to par.

-But, if you’ve sharpened your reading skills, then sight-reading in a jam or on a gig can be an enjoyable experience.
+But, if your reading skills are sharp, then sight-reading is an enjoyable experience.

-If you’ve shied away from learning how to read music because you thought it meant working on reading studies, or working on boring textbooks, this isn’t the case.
+If you shy away from learning to read music because you thought it means working on reading studies or boring textbooks, this isn’t the case.

-If you’re playing in a Big Band, then yes you’ll need to work on reading more complex lines and changes.
+If you play in a big band, then yes you need to work on reading complex lines and changes.

-But, if you want to learn to read in a combo jam situation, then you need to practice practical, musical, exercises.
+But, if you want to read in a combo, you need to practice practical, musical, exercises.

-Not only practical reading exercises beneficial, they’re usually a lot more fun to work out in the woodshed.
+Not only are practical reading exercises beneficial, they’re fun to work on in the woodshed.

-As well, for guitarists, learning how to sight-read Jazz Standards means reading chords, melodies, and soloing in real time.
+As well, for guitarists, learning to sight-read jazz standards means reading chords, melodies, and soloing.

-To help you build your ability to jam tunes at sight, here is a break down of how to approach these three areas of sight-reading in your studies.
+To build your ability to jam tunes at sight, here’s a breakdown of how to approach these three areas of sight-reading.

 Sight Reading Chords

-Therefore, making sure you can read chords at sight will ensure you can function in a Jazz jam situation.
+Therefore, making sure you can read chords at sight ensures you can function in a jazz jam situation.

-Because you probably know how to read chord changes better than single notes, you can dive in and challenge yourself with the following exercise.
+Because you can probably read chord changes better than single notes, challenge yourself with the following exercise.

-It’s a pretty straightforward exercise, but one that emulates a real-life reading situation.
+It’s a pretty straightforward exercise, but one that emulates real-life reading situations.

-If you can get it to the point where you can accurately play the chords by the end of the first chorus, or even second, you’re ready to sight-read chords in a jam situation.
+If you can accurately play the chords by the end of the first chorus, or even second, you’re ready to sight-read chords in a jam situation.

 Sight Reading Solos

-The next exercise will focus on helping you to play solos at sight over Jazz Standards.
+The next exercise focuses on playing solos at sight over jazz standards.

-But, it’s another thing all together to be able to outline chord changes when sight reading, and sound musical at the same time.
+But, it’s another thing altogether to outline chord changes when sight reading, and make it sound musical.

-There’s nothing more frustrating than nailing the comping at a jam session only to fall on your face when it comes time to solo.
+There’s nothing more frustrating than nailing the comping, only to fall on your face in your solo.

-To help you get over this hump, you can work on the comping exercise above just replace soloing with comping.
+To help you get over this hump, work on the comping exercise above, just replace soloing with comping.

-But, if you need a bit more study to get to a level where soloing in real time is possible, check out this preparatory exercise.
+But, if you need a bit more study, check out this preparatory exercise.

-Though it’s not sight soloing, this exercise will build your ability to outline changes for tunes you don’t know.
+Though it’s not sight soloing, this exercise builds your ability to outline changes for tunes you don’t know.

-Then, taking that knowledge to a sight-reading situation will be much easier when you’re ready to take that step.
+Then, taking that knowledge to a sight-reading situation is much easier.

-Learning to sight solo is an important skill to have, though it can take time to build up in your playing.
+Learning to sight solo is an important skill to have, though it takes time to build up in your playing.